manojarya/clojure-12-factor-app/README.md

 # Clojure-12-factor-app

 When I learnt clojure, I of course had this strong desire to introduce it into my workplace.
 Now this is a long journey and still is.
-So I started thinking of the prep-work I will require to do if I really need to make it to production eventually.
+So I started thinking of the prep-work I will require to do apart if I really need to make it to production eventually.
 Apart from convincing my managers and artitects to say yes, there is a lot of work needed to achieve.
 I work in java shop company.
 I somehow wanted clojure to make an entry not quietly, not so costly and let others discover its advantages to gain wide range acceptance.
 So this is an effort to make a production quality template and I thought classic 12-factor should do me good.

 ## _Codebase - Git_